Xenofex/YAJL-Entity/README.md

 A JSON framework that deserialize the JSON string/data directly into Objective-C objects, as opposed to NSDictionary and NSArray in others.

+I've been using this for 3 years, in a bunch of different projects, most of which are in-house apps.
+It was an extension of the yajl-objc library, but the author didn't accept the pull request.
+So I make this as a separate project.

 # Installation

 Cocoapods preferred now, in your `Podfile`: